lodsa-ntos/deisi_jungle_race/README.md

 The first race is the track race.
 The animals will gather on a track and compete to determine which athlete is the best. </p>

 <p align="justify"> Join the wild adventure in a Java-based game set in the heart of a distant savannah.
-In this exciting game, animals from all walks of life have come together to compete for the title of 'King of the Jungle. </p>
+In this exciting game, animals from all walks of life have come together to compete for the title of King of the Jungle. </p>

 # UML diagram
 ![](diagrama.png?raw=true "UML diagram")